dahliaOS/documentation/markdown/articles/os/fimage.md

 When you're done, you can clean up via `dm shutdown`.

 ### Recommended Requirements
+* linux
     * 8GiB of RAM or more
     * an Intel processor produced after 2010 (If you have a dedicated GPU)
     * A 4th generation Intel processor (If you do not have a dedicated GPU) (Ivy Bridge *technically* works, but has all sorts of visual bugs)
     * Ubuntu 20.04 or equivalent
     * curl, unzip,git
     * Up-to-date graphics drivers

+* windows (wsl2)
+    * Windows 10/11 build that supports wsl2 with wslg.
+    * Ubuntu 20.04 wsl2 with wslg
+    * 16GiB of RAM or more

+# linux

 ### Fimage Quick Start
 First, download the latest Fimage tool at [fimage/releases](https://github.com/dahliaOS/fimage/releases).
 Extract the file `fimage-<version>.zip` and go into the fimage folder.